 Health & Safety

-Find a doctor or medical professional that you trust and have confidence in.
+Most importantly, consult your preferred doctor or medical professional, one that you trust and have confidence in.

 Suicide Prevention